intellectivelab/docs.intellectivelab.com/_docs/tutorials/unity-8-user-guide.md

     Select `OR` to find documents that match either the title value, or contain the content value in the document’s text.

-    The fields will default to match what you previously entered in the `Simple` search view.
+    The fields will default to match what you previously entered in the `Quick` search view.

     Remove one of the values to only search by that criteria.
-For example, remove the `Title` value to only look in the document’s text.
+For example, remove the `Doc Content` value to only look in the document’s title:

     [![Advanced search](unity-8-user-guide/images/advanced-search-border.gif)](unity-8-user-guide/images/advanced-search-border.gif)